pathawks/cs4420-project/docs/paper.md

 or fewer moves, it seems that it would not be good enough for more complicated puzzles.
 Already in our test data, we noticed that the number of nodes expanded started growing rapidly around 16 step solutions.
-We did try to solve a couple puzzles with an 80 step optimal solution (the maximum for 15-Puzzles), and neither A* nor IDA* was able to find a solution after 10 hours.
+We did try to solve a couple puzzles with an 80 step optimal solution (the maximum for 15-Puzzles (Korf)), and neither A* nor IDA* was able to find a solution after 10 hours.

 ##### Algorithm Discussion